Pittsburgh City United FC: Ownership

 The club is owned by Michael Anton Monsour.
-In August 2021, it was announced that Mosnour was exploring fan ownership and began taking reservations on crowdfunding platform Wefunder.
-As of 2022 it is not clear if fan owneship ever materialized.
+In August 2021, it was announced that Monsour was exploring fan ownership and began taking reservations on crowdfunding platform Wefunder.
+As of 2022 it is not clear if fan ownership ever materialized.

 Stadium

 The club intended to initially play some home matches at the 1,300-seat UPMC Graham Field with the ambition of building its own facilities and new stadium in nearby Monroeville, Pennsylvania.
 Pittsburgh City United FC's home opener was played at the 5,000-seat Highmark Stadium on August 29, 2021 against Germantown.